How to Get Forklift Certification

 According to OSHA rules about how to get forklift certified, your employer is responsible for providing site-specific and equipment-specific training on the equipment that you will be using in the workplace.
 When both parts of the certification process have been completed, your employer may print out a temporary certificate and operator card.
 Your permanent certificate and wallet card will be sent in the mail from the forklift school within a week to ten days.

 How to Get a Forklift License – Why Should I Worry About OSHA?

-OSHA has the authority to issue a fine of $3,000 for each uncertified forklift operator.
-If willful negligence is involved, this can go up as high as $30,000.
+As the Occupational Safety and Health Administration, it is their job to keep an eye on employers so that you can stay safe at work.
+Driving a forklift is very dangerous.
+Almost 100 people every year die at work or get seriously hurt.
+OSHA has the power to fine your employer $3,000 for each forklift operator that does not have a license.
+If OSHA finds out that the company was wilfully negligent, the fine can go up to $30,000 per unlicensed driver.
 How would you prefer your boss spends the company’s money, on heavy OSHA fines or on your wages?
-There is a good reason why fully trained and certified forklift drivers earn more money and this is that reason!
+This is why fully trained and certified forklift drivers earn more money.
 If you know how to get forklift certification, you know how to make yourself indispensable to an employer.